Motor City Machine Guns: Championships and accomplishments

-Outside of wrestling
+Other media

 In 2008, the team appeared in an episode of the MTV series Made, teaching a school boy the basics of professional wrestling.
 The two are also members of a rock band named The High Crusade, along with former TNA wrestler Petey Williams, Adam Tatro and Chris Plumb.
 The band released their debut album, It's Not What You Think, on September 7, 2010.
+They made their debuts in the WWE 2K video game franchise when they were announced to be included in the New Wave DLC pack for WWE 2K25 in May 2025.